superduper-io/superduper/README.md

 </p>

-#### SuperDuperDB is an open-source environment to deploy, train and operate AI models and APIs in MongoDB using Python.
-#### Easily integrate AI with your data: from LLMs and public AI APIs to bespoke machine learning models and custom use-cases.
+#### SuperDuperDB is an open-source environment to easily integrate AI with your data: from LLMs and public AI APIs to bespoke machine learning models and custom use-cases.
 #### No data duplication, no pipelines, no duplicate infrastructure — just Python!<img src="https://s3.dualstack.us-east-2.amazonaws.com/pythondotorg-assets/media/files/python-logo-only.svg" width="3%"/>

 <hr>